equinixmetal-archive/docs-packet-legacy/guides/deploy-on-demand.md

 Once you’ve selected a datacenter, server, and operating system, you are ready to deploy!
 You may want to adjust the amount of servers or customize optional settings.

+###Important Note for New Users
 If you don’t have an SSH Key, you will be prompted to add one: you can’t deploy without it!

 ![pxe](/images/ondemand-deploy-guide/create-ssh-key.png)

+###Optional Settings
+At this point, you are ready to deploy a server, but if you'd like to make adjustments to quantity, user data, IPs or SSH access, you can do that at this point.

 If you have chosen Custom iPXE, you can specify a bootup URL.
 ![pxe](/images/ondemand-deploy-guide/customipxe.png)

 If you want to deploy more than 1 server, you can adjust it under Select Number and Name Your Server(s).
 You can change the prefilled hostnames if you’d like.
 ![amount-of-servers](/images/ondemand-deploy-guide/amount-of-servers.png)
 **Please Note** You cannot use underscores in your hostname.

+Packet offers the ability to make adjustments to default settings at the time of deployment.

 Add User Data.
 If there’s a script you’d like to run after the server is deployed, you can add that here.
 ![user-data](/images/ondemand-deploy-guide/optional-settings.png)